 That’s because a growing number of health researchers have been examining the connection between citrus fruit and cholesterol levels.

-And the evidence is mounting: these juicy treats have cholesterol-lowering benefits and may be a safe, sweet option to avoid deadly statins…
+And the evidence is mounting: these juicy treats have cholesterol-lowering benefits and are a safe, sweet option…

 Bergamot: an exotic, natural statin